 - Both can collect and share favorite comic strips or children’s books.

-- If your loved one has dementia, reading from picture and memory books such as those in the Two-Lap Book Series can help stimulate conversation.
+- If your loved one has dementia, reading from picture books can help stimulate conversation.

 Photographs spark memories.